urodriguez/uci/README.md

 * implement integration events with NServiceBus
 * implement at least one soap service
 * implement import using Excel library
-* create application to show logs (maybe will be necessary to migrate to a database)
+* create application to show logs
-* implement process to delete old logs (one mounth) folder (maybe directly in LogService)
+* implement process to delete old logs (one mounth) in database (maybe directly in LogService) - or process to migrate to a new table (example: Audit.ddmmyyyy)
 * unit test
 * implement await/async without Dapper (current using version is Dapper.Extensions and it is coupled with MiniProfiler.Integration that not support async) => use EF
 * implement unityOfWork